-Child Sexual Exploitation (CSE) (See KCSIE 2021 Annex B)
+Child Sexual Exploitation (CSE) (See KCSIE 2022 Annex B for further details)

 "Children and young people who are sexually exploited are the victims of child sexual abuse, and their needs require careful assessment.
 They are likely to be in need of welfare services and - in many cases - protection under the Children Act 1989.
 This group may include children who are sexually abused through the misuse of technology, coerced into sexual activity by criminal gangs or the victims of trafficking".